UEA-digital-human-group/paper-reading/slides/liu2021/content.md

 - Rotate images
 - Invert images

----

-#### Challenge 1: Step 2

 Pair up augmented image with original image and train a Siamese auto-encoder network.

-The assumption is that each pair of images have the same content but different illumination.

 ---

 #### Challenge 2

-How can we generate semantically meaningful light representation?
+How can we generate a semantically meaningful light representation?

 ---

-#### Challenge 2: Step 1
+#### Challenge 2: Solution

 Design a spherical harmonic loss to force the illumination embedding to take the form of Laplace's spherical harmonics.